Kavita Oberoi

 Kavita Oberoi OBE (born 27 April 1970) is a British entrepreneur.
 She founded Oberoi Consulting, an IT and Business Healthcare Consultancy in 2001.

 Oberoi is also known for her appearances on the Channel 4 TV series The Secret Millionaire and the BBC's The Apprentice: You’re Fired.

-Early life

-Oberoi is of Indian descent.
-She grew up above her father's plumbing and bathroom shop in Bradford.

 Education

-She left university with a First Class BSc (Hons) Degree in Applied Chemistry from the University of Huddersfield, and embarked on a career as a medical representative with Bayer Pharmaceuticals.
+She left university with a First Class BSc degree in Chemistry from the University of Huddersfield, and embarked on a career as a medical representative with Bayer Pharmaceuticals.

 Career

 Deciding to set up her own business, she spotted a business opportunity, providing clinical audit and IT training and business consulting for GP practices, and she quickly won a contract with International Blue Chip Pharmaceutical company, Pfizer.
 By August 2001, demand for her services had become so great that she established Oberoi Consulting.

 In August 2008 when she appeared on Channel 4's hit show The Secret Millionaire.

 2001 to present

 Oberoi Consulting now has clients such as GP practices, PBC clusters, private healthcare providers, PCTs, pharmacy groups and the pharmaceutical industry, providing healthcare solutions, clinical systems training and clinical audits.

 Independently, she also gives motivational speeches and seminars, primarily to the business community.

 Her other business interests include commercial property, and the provision of conference facilities and serviced offices, and in January 2010 Oberoi acquired a stake in the global, award-winning security company – Octavian, from which she exited in January 2013.

 At the start of 2012, Oberoi joined the "ITV News Business Club"; a national project to track 100 businesses throughout the UK, and for the panelists to discuss events and policies effecting businesses in general.

 On 6 December 2012, Oberoi launched the Oberoi Business Hub, a new venture to try to support new and growing businesses, by providing premises and a business support network.